Catholic Church and health care: Theological basis: euntes docete et curate infirmos

-In orations such as his Sermon on the Mount and stories such as the Parable of the Good Samaritan, Jesus called on followers to worship God (Rpm 12:1-2) through care for our neighbor: the sick, hungry and poor.
+In orations such as his Sermon on the Mount and stories such as the Parable of the Good Samaritan, Jesus called on followers to worship God (Romans 12:1–2) through care for one's neighbor: the sick, hungry and poor.
 Such teachings formed the foundation of Catholic Church involvement in hospitals and health care.

 According to James Joseph Walsh, writing in the Catholic Encyclopedia:

 Christ Himself gave His followers the example of caring for the sick by the numerous miracles He wrought to heal various forms of disease including the most loathsome, leprosy.
 He also charged His Apostles in explicit terms to heal the sick (Luke 10:9) and promised to those who should believe in Him that they would have power over disease (Mark 16:18) [...]
 Like the other works of Christian charity, the care of the sick was from the beginning a sacred duty for each of the faithful, but it devolved in a special way upon the bishops, presbyters, and deacons.
 The same ministrations that brought relief to the poor naturally included provision for the sick who were visited in their homes.

 The Benedictine rule, which led the profusion of medieval hospitals founded by the Church, requires that "the care of the sick is to be placed above and before every other duty, as if indeed Christ were being directly served by waiting on them".